Friday, March 16, 2012

 Argument:

-In light of the current development in Nigeria, it is incumbent on the part of the vocal northern intellectuals to rebel against the oligarchic system in principle for the purpose of collaborating with the progressives nationwide with a view to creating a political culture that would benefit everyone equally.
-Given the scale of unrest in the north, rebelling against a feudal philosophy that perpetuates the class system, becomes a moral obligation.
+In light of the current development in Nigeria, it is incumbent on the part of the vocal northern intellectuals to rebel against the oligarchic system in principle to collaborate with the progressives nationwide to create a political culture that would benefit everyone equally.
+Given the scale of unrest in the north, rebelling against a feudal philosophy that perpetuates the class system becomes a moral obligation.
 It is the right thing to do given (1) the level of discontent as well as the total disconnect between the nouveau riche and the talakawa, (2) the obscene wealth flowing to certain families in the north from lucrative oil blocs appropriated during the past military regimes is more than necessary to develop the region, and (3) the unpredictable nature of the class warfare that would engulf the region and the spill-over effect to the other parts of the country, should status quo remain unchanged, is more potent than imagined.
-Therefore, it is a choice: it is either you (Mavericks and militant intellectuals) step out of your protective closets and align with progressives in the south in order to build sustainable human and economic development throughout the northern region and Nigeria at large, or you remain ensconced in your El Dorado and suffer the Qaddafi's foolhardiness in the long run.
+Therefore, it is a choice: it is either you (Mavericks and militant intellectuals) step out of your protective closets and align with progressives in the south to build sustainable human and economic development throughout the northern region and Nigeria at large, or you remain ensconced in your El Dorado and suffer the Qaddafi's foolhardiness in the long run.
 The ball is in your court.

 As things stand now, it is time both camps (southern progressives and northern mavericks) reach out across the Niger and the Benue for that elusive handshake and develop a bond – a new narrative for a unity of purpose and challenges.